blockdeep/libro/src/low/Remove_Unnecessary_Return_Values.md

 ## Description

-Returning values that are not modified or required by the function can clutter the code, leading to inefficiencies and reducing readability.
-Removing these unnecessary return values simplifies function signatures and clarifies function purpose.
+Returning unnecessary values in functions can clutter the code, making it harder to read and maintain.
+Unused return values do not add value and can lead to confusion about the function's purpose.
+By removing redundant return values, developers can simplify function signatures, reduce cognitive load, and make the code more efficient.
+This practice also enhances the clarity of the function’s intent, helping future developers understand the logic more easily and ensuring a cleaner codebase.

 ## What should be avoided